-5 Greatly Famous Celebrities with Negative Net Worth
+5 Greatly Famous Celebrities With Negative Net Worth

 2. Dennis Rodman

 Dennis Rodman, a former NBA player, has been into professional basketball for two decades.
-He has played for a significant number of teams including Detroit Pistons, Chicago Bulls, San Antonio Spurs, Dallas Mavericks and Los Angeles Lakers.
+He has played for a significant number of teams, including the Detroit Pistons, Chicago Bulls, San Antonio Spurs, Dallas Mavericks, and Los Angeles Lakers.

-He went to North Korea many times to meet Dictator Kim Jong-Un for parties, clothed himself in a wedding dress for the promotion of a book and has faced some legal issues cropping from alcohol addiction.
+Rodman’s controversies are also as well-known as his basketball playing is.
+He went to North Korea many times to meet Kim Jong-un for parties, clothed himself in a wedding dress for the promotion of a book, and has faced some legal issues due to alcohol addiction.

 Although the basketball contracts have offered him $30 million, he has lost much of it in bad investments and other matters.
 Now, his net worth is -$1 million.